exadel-inc/esl/eslint-config/README.md

 Packages maintained by ESL Team often use ESLint to ensure code quality and consistency.
 To simplify the process of configuring ESLint for these packages, we have developed a shared ESLint configuration.
-This configuration is designed to be used as a base for ESLint configuration in projects that use ESL package, or desided to follow ESL source code style.
+This configuration is designed to be used as a base for ESLint configuration in projects that use ESL package, or decide to follow ESL source code style.

 <a name="installation"></a>